vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/05-automatic-rebuilds.md

 file: exercises/demo/src/main/java/com/example/demo/DemoApplication.java
 ```

+Change "Hello" to "Goodbye" in the response.

-As soon as you save it the build will start.
-When finished and the application re-deployed, you will be able to inspect the results using curl again.
+As soon as you save the file, back in the terminal you will see that a new build has started.

+When the build has finished and the application re-deployed, you will be able to inspect the results using curl again.

 ```execute-2
 curl localhost:4503
 ```

+Initially you may seen an empty reply from the application as it starts up, so keep trying.

 If you are done with working on the application, you can kill Skaffold.